Embassy Office Parks REIT Annual Shareholders Meeting Transcript

+Shwetha Reddy - Embassy Office Parks REIT - Head of Public Relations & Communications

-Good morning, ladies and gentlemen.
-We welcome you to the third annual meeting of the unitholders of Embassy REIT.
-I would now like to introduce your host for today's meeting, Mr. Ritwik Bhattacharjee, Head of Capital Markets and Investor Relations for Embassy REIT.
-Sir, you may begin.
+We welcome you to the fifth annual meeting of the Unitholders of Embassy REIT.
+I'm Shweta Reddy, Head of Marketing and PR at Embassy REIT and your host for today's meeting.

-Ritwik Bhattacharjee - Embassy Office Parks REIT - Head of IR & Capital Markets
+We're hosting today's meeting in a hybrid format.
+So besides the unit holders present with us live here at the venue, we also have participants joining us online through a videoconferencing facility in accordance with the SEBI guidelines.

 Embassy Office Parks REIT Annual Shareholders Meeting Transcript